 #3: Grab the right washcloth.
 While it is not necessary to use a washcloth, and those with the most skin sensitivity should avoid using one (it can irritate your skin and make you more prone to breakouts); for normal to dry skin, the right washcloth can become such a handy tool in your skincare arsenal.

-avoid scrubbing!
+Choose one that is thick and can help exfoliate—but avoid scrubbing!
 Scrubbing your skin, especially if it’s oily or breaking out, can make matters worse.
 Use a cloth in soft, circular motions.
 This will help loosen the dying cells, open the pores, and allow the cleanser to permeate the skin.

 #4: Don’t rely solely on make-up remover cloth.
 Sure, these definitely come in handy in a pinch, but these cloths contain ingredients that are not meant to be left on the skin.
 Instead, they’re typically filled with preservatives that allow the cloths to sit on shelves for long periods of time without developing any bacteria or fungus.
-In essence, you’re putting unnatural preservatives on your face that only temporarily cleans the surface layer.
+In essence, you’re putting unnatural preservatives on your face that only temporarily clean the surface layer.

 Instead, use this cloth as a precursor to your cleansing routine.
 Wash your hands thoroughly after using the cloth and then wash your face with a mild cleanser.

 #5: Use the right cleanser.
 Check any cleanser and you'll be surprised at all of the ingredients on those bottles.
-Half of them are unpronounceable, and, I’d be willing to bet that you couldn’t even explain why those ingredients were included in the recipe, to begin with.
+Half of them are unpronounceable, and I’d be willing to bet that you couldn’t even explain why those ingredients were included in the recipe to begin with.

 #6: Pat yourself dry with a clean towel.
 While this seems like common sense, it’s not hard to forget to grab a clean towel instead of using the hand towel hanging near your sink.
 It’s very important during your regime for you to keep everything from your fingertips to your laundry clean.